codecrafters-io/build-your-own-shell/stage_descriptions/quoting-03-yt5.md

 The tester will check if the `echo` command correctly handles escaped characters.

-Next, the tester will send a `cat` command with backslashes used to escape characters within the quoted filename arguments:
+Next, the tester will send a `cat` command with backslashes used to escape characters within filename arguments:

 ```bash
 $ cat "/tmp/file\\name" "/tmp/file\ name"
 content1 content2